 The first individuals to live here were Ashkenazi Jews from Eastern Europe.
 In their native tongue, the word “geti” (foundry) became “gheto”.
 Which evolved to our present-day use of the word “ghetto”, defining an area of a city who’s members are of a particular socio-economic or minority group.

 Upon entering this community, take notice of the height of the buildings, the tallest in Venice.
 Hosting up to seven floors, they were built to accommodate the growing number of people emigrating to the islands.
 Today, the campo is brimming with playing children.
 The smell of fresh baked bread and pastries waif through the calle (streets).
 Antique shops, furniture restorers, art galleries and Kosher restaurants mingle with typical Venetian merchants.
-My favorite activity here is a visit to the Museo Ebraico di Venezia (Hebrew Museum) followed by a canal-side lunch at Gam Gam Kosher restaurant. — Stacy Gibboni
+Our Spotter Stacy’s favorite activity here is a visit to the Museo Ebraico di Venezia (Hebrew Museum) followed by a canal-side lunch at Gam Gam Kosher restaurant.

 A quick Island getaway